 We use intervention mapping effectively to plan ahead for our children with SEND and use audits effectively to evaluate our provision.
 We regularly review the SEND register and make adjustments accordingly.
-We monitor the progress of our SEND children termly and also as a group.
+We monitor the progress of our children with SEND termly and also as a group.
 Tracking is used effectively to ensure that progress is being made.